Screen Vision

 That structure is why Sidekick can make precise calls instead of vague observations.
 The companion can say “you're at 30% HP, back out and chug an Estus” because the vision layer extracted your HP and your flask count — not because the model guessed.

 The AI gaming companion category exists because screen vision changed what was possible.
 Sidekick AI is built around that change.
-The 3D avatar, the voice layer, the HypeReel highlight workflow — all of it sits on top of the vision layer being good enough that the companion already knows what's happening when it speaks.
+The 3D avatar, the voice layer, and the HypeReel highlight workflowall sit on top of the vision layer being good enough that the companion already knows what's happening when it speaks.

 Frequently Asked Questions